Family Medicine Recertification

 - Complete 16 hours of AAPS-Sponsored CME (For certificates expiring 2016 or later) – Information regarding AAPS-Sponsored CME is available here www.aapsus.org/cme-certification.

 - Provide a copy of active medical license(s) with current expiration date.

-- Successfully pass a written examination in Family Practice.
+- Successfully pass a written examination in Family Medicine.

 ABPS will accept Diplomates certified by the Boards that are part of The American Board of Medical Specialties (ABMS) or the Association Bureau of Osteopathic Specialists (AOABOS) as candidates for recertification with ABPS in any specialty in which ABPS currently certifies physicians.
 Click here for full details.

 The Board recommends that all applicants keep a copy of all application materials sent to ABPS.

 **Must hold active and unrestricted license(s) to practice in the U.S. or Canada

 Click here for Examination Description.